MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-single-instance.md

    private static void OnActivated(object sender, AppActivationArguments args) {
        ExtendedActivationKind kind = args.Kind;
-       // TODO: Handle the activation kind
    }
    ```

-    **OnActivated** is called when the app is activated.
-You can handle the activation arguments here.

 ## Test single-instancing via app deployment